harshari4299/PhySyncBridge/README.rst

 PyFirmata2 turns your Arduino into a data acquisition card controlled by Python.

 Just upload the default firmata sketch into your Arduino and you are all set.
+Use baud rate **115200** from arduino side also.

 pyFirmata2 is an updated version of pyFirmata which adds precise sampling to the API so that it's possible to filter signals and in general do